jmbh/jmbh.github.io/_posts/2018-05-05-CenteringPredictors.md

 Why are we doing this?
 We are doing this to develop a more general understanding of what happens when adding constants to predictors.
 It also puts the above example in a more general context, since we can consider it as a special case of the following analysis.

-**Numerical experiment I: only main effects**
+**Numerical experiment I: Only main effects**

-We first fit a series of regression models with only main effects and in each of them add a different constant to the predictors.
-We do this test whether our claim that centering predictors doesn't change main effects extends to the more general situation of adding constants to predictors.
+We first fit a series of regression models with only main effects.
+In each of them we add a different constant to the predictors.
+We do this verify that our claim that centering predictors does not change main effects extends to the more general situation of adding constants to predictors.

 We first define a sequence of constant values we add to the predictors and create storage for parameter estimates: